shaysingh818/DTunes/documentation/audioplayer/audioplayer.md

 2. We'll need functionality to add a song to a playlist.
 The playlist has a ONE to MANY relationship for songs.
 One playlist can have many songs, but songs cannot have many playlists.
 When creating the insert method, we'll need a table that associates a song id with a playlist.
 All the playlist and song data should have unique identifiers with it.
 It would be catastrophic to have a song with the same name added to a playlist.

 3. There will need to be a method for viewing all the songs associated with a playlist.
 This should execute a query that gets all the songs associated with a playlist id of some sort.
 Again, we'll need some type of unique ID generation in order for this to work.

+4. We'll need functionality for creating a (ONE TO MANY) relationship for songs and playlists.
+A playlist can have many songs and vice versa.
+We'll need to associate each of the songs and playlists using unique uuid's.
+When looking for songs in a certain collection, we'll search the (ONE TO MANY) relationship table and isolate the results using the uuid.

+5. For deleting playlists, we'll need to build a cascading effect, similar to web frameworks like Django and Flask.
+When we delete a playlist, we'll need to delete all the (ONE TO MANY) relationships associated with it.
+There will be table that holds the relationship (mentioned above).
+Before the playlist instance is deleted, it will search all the occurences of the playlist collection to avoid extra (ONE TO MANY) relationships being left in the database.